jonZlotnik/attentive/README.md

 - If Attentive happens to also be a tool the developer uses to manage their day, a rapport will form by the time bugs are in need of squashing.
 This rapport will conveniently define Attentive as a helpful *thing* in the mind of the dev.

+- If developers can have a small private stand-up meeting with Attentive every day, they'll be able to be honest with themselves about tasks and deadlines without the stress of their entire team being there.

 - If Attentive can follow along within your development environment, and prompt you for explanations, it'll only feel natural to enlighten the toy with your stupidity.

 ### User Population